catenax-ng/catenax-at-home/api-wrapper/services/api-wrapper/openapi.md

 This feature does **neither** expose the generated files through a REST endpoint, nor does it serve static web content with the ever-so-popular Swagger UI.
-The EDC is a framework rather than an application, and in our point of view it is the application that is responsible for serving web content.

 Furthermore, **no** client code is auto-generated, as this will be highly dependent on the frameworks used on the client side.